borikanes/borikanes/documentation/troubles.md

 go into `/etc/nginx/conf.d/` and open the default.conf file and comment out the whole file.

 Run `sudo nginx -s reload` and you should be good to go

+### GitHub Webhook errors
+Using GitHub's Webhook seem to be slow.
+I basically had to create a route that data will be pushed to.
+When that route is called with the data it takes the data and saves it locally in a file that i will then parse.
+The file seems to be there but after a few minutes which i think is really weird.